 Concrete, objective data from your audit helps identify which pages garner the most visits, shares, and user engagement overall as well as which attract the least.
 By uncovering the most and least successful pieces of content on your website, an SEO content audit sheds light on areas in urgent need of improvement.
 From there, you can revisit and optimize old and underperforming content for better SEO results.

 An audit gives direction for future content creation.

-For instance, perhaps you notice that one blog post outdid others in terms of bounce rate and traffic.
+For instance, perhaps you notice that one blog post or article outdid others in terms of bounce rate and traffic.
 Given this insight, you should consider producing more content related to the topic or structure future posts in a similar way.